A work of ritual poetic theater about sacred abortion

 ABOUT THE BOOK

-Combining rhythmic, narrative, and dramatic vocabularies that are not often brought to bear on contemporary feminism, Among the Goddesses offers audiences a uniquely transformative experience that evokes the communal, oral origins of poetry and the archetypal roots of women's power.
-Sweeping in vision and compact in size, this remarkable work may be sung to music, read as a feminist epic poem in book form, or performed as a work of poetic ritual theater.
+Combining rhythmic, narrative, and dramatic vocabularies, Among the Goddesses evokes the communal, oral origins of poetry and the archetypal roots of women's power.
+The work can be approached in three ways: sung to music, performed as ritual theater, or read in book form as a feminist epic poem.
 However it is encountered, Among the Goddesses voices the power of the goddess and of poetry in today’s culture.

 "No art form is as extravagant as opera, and Annie Finch has made a ravishing contribution to it–and to the poetic traditions behind her dramatic encounter with the goddesses.
 The warp and weft of poem and libretto are designed to reveal the song at the heart of the verse, the characters who pulse within the lines.
 Her book cunningly becomes a stage on which are enacted inspired rituals of beauty and power.
 A remarkable achievement!"